DaniiNyan/roman-numerals-converter/README.md

 #### Structure
 In this project, I choose to do both conversions inside the same Converter class.
 There's one public method for each conversion.
-The Menu class operate a Converter instance and is responsible to show interact messages to use it in command line.
+The Menu class operate a Converter instance and is responsible to show interact messages to be used in command line.

 #### Some tech explanations
 Today this converter uses both a HashMap and a few Lists to do its conversions.
-Initially I tried to use the same HashMap to all operations but this approach turned the code a little hard to read then I choose to have both HashMap and Lists in favor of a code more easy to understand.
+Initially I tried to use the same HashMap to all operations but this approach turned the code a little hard to read then I choose to have both HashMap and Lists in favor of a code easier to understand.
 If I could do something to improve this code, I would change this approach and find a way to use the same variable without decreasing the code readability.

 ## Getting Started